Press Esc to cancel

 The Parks and Recreation Commission advises the County Board of Supervisors and the Department of Parks, Open Space and Cultural Services on recreational programs, facilities, and parklands within the unincorporated area and outside the boundaries of the four special recreational districts of the County of Santa Cruz.

-Check the links below for more information about Parks & Recreation Commission Meetings!
+Click the buttons below for more information about Parks & Recreation Commission Meetings!

 Parks & Recreation Commission Members: